-- 1 .
-Diseases caused by pathogens, uniquely present in the tropical areas. - 2 .
-Diseases induced by environmental factors such as tropic climate. - 3 .
+- Diseases caused by pathogens, uniquely present in the tropical areas. - Diseases induced by environmental factors such as tropic climate. - 3 .
 Diseases specific for some habitants in the tropical areas due to their high susceptibility. - 4 .
 Diseases difficult to prevent in developing countries.

-Now, we are investigating the pathogenesis of tropical diseases based on this concept, especially for infectious diseases caused by viruses, and aim to establish the fundamental basis of their prevention and treatment.
+Now, we are investigating the pathogenesis of tropical diseases based on this concept and aim to establish the fundamental basis of their prevention and treatment.